jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 Robust — content must reliably work with assistive technologies (e.g. compatibility with screen readers).
 GOV.UK+2W3C+2 Meeting WCAG 2.2 AA is both a legal target (for many public sector bodies) and a best practice standard.
 Level Access+3AbilityNet+3Siteimprove+3
 Noncompliance can be used in legal or regulatory challenges — especially when users complain or a public body oversight is triggered.

+### European Accessibility Act (EAA)

+Additionally, though not always directly enforced, the European Accessibility Act (EAA) (applicable in broader EU contexts) pushes harmonisation of accessibility in goods & services, and may influence obligations post-Brexit as standards evolve.
+Wikipedia+1
+If your digital platforms are inaccessible, you risk legal complaints, reputational damage, and being forced to retrofit costly fixes on short notice.

 ### SEO & Performance Benefits — The (Somewhat) Selfish Incentive